The Highland Community College viticulture and enology program has a new home at 456-Wineries in... Read More

 Personal safety should be a primary concern.
 If a situation occurs in which your personal safety is in immediate danger, remove yourself from the building if at all possible.

-Campus staff will notify those in other buildings and provide instructions.
+The Director of Residence Life or Security will notify those in other buildings and provide instructions.

 If you are aware of others being injured, refrain from contacting family members or friends.
 The President or designee will make all necessary contacts, including media statements.